aristanetworks/anta/README.md

 ## Requirements on your laptop

-Python 3 (at least 3.3) and some packages that are not part of the standard Python library.
+Python 3 (at least 3.3) is required:

 ```shell
 python -V
 ```

+The Python package [anta](anta) and these [scrips](scripts) require some packages that are not part of the Python standard library.
+They are indicated in the [requirements.txt](requirements.txt) file.
-There are several ways to install the requirements.
+There are several ways to install them.

 ### Use the `pip install` command with the git url